Programs & Policy

 Text FRAGRANCE to 52886 to stay updated on ways you can get involved in your area to help put an end to toxic secrets in fragrances and flavors!

 Women’s Voices for the Earth, along with our partners at Black Women for Wellness and Breast Cancer Prevention Partners, have co-sponsored a bill in California that will require the disclosure of hazardous fragrance and flavor ingredients in personal care (like cosmetics and vaginal washes, douches, etc.) and professional salon products.
-If passed, SB 574, the Toxic Fragrance Chemicals Right to Know Act of 2019, will be the first bill in the nation to require disclosure of fragrance ingredients for personal care and professional salon products.
+If passed, SB 574, the Cosmetic Fragrance and Flavor Ingredient Right to Know Act, will be the first bill in the nation to require disclosure of fragrance ingredients for personal care and professional salon products.

 California has been a leader in ingredient disclosure.
 In 2017 SB 258 passed, and as a result all cleaning products in the state are required to list ingredients on the label and online, including harmful ingredients used in fragrance.
 Last year, AB 2775 passed, becoming the first law in the nation to require disclosure, on the label, of ingredients in professional salon products (except fragrance).